Clarity Insolvency

 • Your credit rating is affected for six years

-• Recorded on Scotland's Register of Insolvencies
+• Your PTD is recorded on Scotland's public Register of Insolvencies

-• Homeowners may need to release equity
+• Homeowners may need to release equity towards their debts

 Frequently asked questions